pragsmike/failter/README.md

 1.  **`experiment`**: Kicks off the process.
 Failter reads your experiment configuration, runs each trial (input + prompt + model), and generates filtered output files in a structured `results/` directory.
 2.  **`evaluate`**: Assesses the quality of the generated outputs.
 It uses a powerful "judge" LLM to compare the original text with the filtered output based on the prompt's instructions, saving a grade and rationale for each.
 3.  **`report`**: Synthesizes the results.
-It scans all trial outputs and their evaluations, automatically assigning an 'F' grade to any failed trials, and generates a summary table ranking the performance of each model-prompt combination.
+It scans all trial outputs and their evaluations, automatically assigning an 'F' grade to any failed trials, and generates a summary report as both `report.md` and `report.csv`.

 ## Installation & Setup